England Football Online

 Playing Career

-Club(s) Began playing with Maidstone United FC before being spotted and signed by Newcastle United FC in May 1905.
-In December 1907, Sheffield United FC obtained his signature.
-Woolwich Arsenal FC paid a £500 transfer fee for him in May 1913, and he retired in the 1921 close season.
+Club(s) Began playing with Maidstone United FC before being spotted and signed by Newcastle United FC on 6 May 1905.
+On 2 December 1907, Sheffield United FC beat Leeds City FC, Bradford City FC, rivals Sunderland AFC, and both Nottingham clubs, Forest and County, and obtained his signature and 'had to pay heavily'.
+Woolwich Arsenal FC paid a £500 transfer fee for him on 17 June 1913, following Football League mediation.
+Hardinge retired from playing in the 1921 close season.

 Individual honours None